WalfredMA/NUI_Projection/README.md

 Downsampling:

-This is included as python2.7 package included in ,
+This is included as python2.7 package included in downsample folder.

 Requirements:
 Python2.7